The Datasets Page¶

 The Dataset Details page provides a summary of the dataset.
 This summary lists each column that is included in the dataset along with the type (see note below), the count, the mean, minimum, maximum, standard deviation, frequency, and the number of unique values.

-Note: Driverless AI recognizes the following types: integer, string, real, and boolean.
-Date columns are given a “str” type.
+Note: Driverless AI recognizes the following types: integer, string, real, boolean, and time.

 Hover over the top of a column to view a summary of the first 20 rows of that column.